Gift planning terms to know

 Capital gains tax: A government tax on the profit made from selling property or investments.
 “Capital gain” is calculated as the total sale price minus the original cost.

-Charitable gift annuity: The simplest life income gift arrangement, a charitable gift annuity pays the donor a fixed income for life in exchange for a gift of cash or stock.
-To establish a charitable gift annuity at Georgetown, for instance, you would make a gift of $25,000 or more, taking an income tax deduction in the year your gift is made.
-Georgetown, in turn, would pay one or two beneficiaries designated by you a fixed income for life.
-Ultimately, the balance of your original gift would be applied to the purpose you have chosen at Georgetown.
-Charitable gift annuities can begin paying immediately upon establishment or can be deferred (see deferred charitable gift annuity below) or left flexible.
+Charitable gift annuity: A contract between a donor and a charity that pays an individual a fixed amount for life in exchange for an upfront gift of cash or appreciated securities.
+To create a charitable gift annuity at Georgetown, a donor makes a gift of $10,000 or more and then receives an income tax deduction in the year the gift is made.
+Georgetown, in turn, pays one or two beneficiaries a fixed amount for life.
+The amount left when the charitable gift annuity terminates becomes the gift to Georgetown for the purpose identified by the donor.
+Charitable gift annuities can begin making payments immediately or be deferred to a future date.
 Learn more »

 Current use gift: Also called an expendable gift.
 A contribution that may be expended in part or in full at any time by the university—for instance, gifts to annual funds.